gsbrodal/gsbrodal.github.io/ipsa/exam-rules.md

 ## Files to bring to the exam

-Since your are not allowed to access the internet during the exam, it is important that you before the exam already have downloaded
+Since your are not allowed to access the internet during the exam, it is important that you before the exam already have downloaded at least:

 * A working Python installation and code editor (IDE, e.g., IDLE).
 * Relevant lanuage documentation, e.g., from [docs.python.org/3/](https://docs.python.org/3/)